ghxm/haveyoursay/README.md

 - `download`: Downloads publication and feedback attachments from the collected data.
 Use `--directory` to specify the output directory for the attachments.
 Use `--only` to specify the type(s) of documents to download (default is both publication and feedback attachments).
 Attachments can be further filtered by `--publication-type` and `--language` to reduce the number of files to download.
 - `dataset`: Creates datasets from the collected data and output them as csv files.
 Use --directory to specify the output directory for the dataset, --attachments to include attachment datasets, --only to specify the type(s) of documents to create datasets for, and --merge to merge all datasets into a single dataset.

+> [!NOTE]
+> Note that the `publications` dataset contains ~ 35 duplicate publications (as of Spring 2024).
+These are not removed from the dataset to preserve the original data as closely as possible.
+All publications can be uniquely identified by the `id` field in combination with the `initiative_id` field.

 See the help message for more information:

 ```bash